mlangstrof/mlangstrof.github.io/content/en/technology/diagram-as-code/index.md

 As names for the elements, please only use the names I supplied, such as VM1 and AG1 without any additional words or descriptions.
 The name of the diagram should be *Example applicaton architecture*.
 Please ensure connections from resources go to private endpoints first if the target resource has a private endpoint associated with it.
 ```

 ### Prompt 2
 ```
 Please check the exact class names for all resources as listed on the official diagrams.mingrammer site here: https://diagrams.mingrammer.com/docs/nodes/azure and https://diagrams.mingrammer.com/docs/nodes/generic .
 Do not generalize or pluralize.
 For example, use ApplicationGateway instead of ApplicationGateways.
 Be as detail oriented and precise as possible.
-Please correct any mistakes you found.
+Please correct any mistakes you find.
 ```

 Using these prompts, ChatGPT generated for me the following output:
 ```